 Arrive at the warm lounge, styled with comfortable sofas and a gas fire.

-The well-equipped kitchen has a homely feel and a slightly quirky style for you to enjoy, whilst preparing those appetising meals.
+The kitchen has a homely feel and a slightly quirky style for you to enjoy, whilst preparing those appetising meals.

 Stairs lead up to the next floor, which houses a beautiful double room complete with stunning views over the river.